mamuz/MamuzBlog/README.md

 - **Posts**: Published articles about any issues which are listed chronological in a blog.
 - **Tag**: Category to group related posts to a specific issue.
+- **Permalink**: Human-readable and unchangeable hyperlink to a dedicated post or to a list of posts by a specific tag.